 Our 2023 Best Legal Studies Schools ranking analyzes 47 of these schools to determine the best overall colleges for legal studies students.
 Continue reading to check out one of our many unbiased rankings of legal studies programs later in this article.

 A major in legal studies prepares you for careers in which talking to others to convey information effectively is crucial.
-Required skills include understanding written sentences and paragraphs in work related documents and giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
+Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times and selecting and using training instructional methods and procedures appropriate for the situation when learning or teaching new things are all required skills for careers related to this major.

 New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
 In addition to these basic legal studies program qualifications, to serve in some legal studies careers, special certification may be required outside of your degree.